-Broken down very simply, a target market generally consists of consumers who have similar characteristics (such as location, age, lifestyle and income) and are considered likely to be interested in a business’s product or service.
+Your target market generally consists of consumers who have similar characteristics (such as location, age, lifestyle and income) and are considered likely to be interested in a business’s product or service.

 Targeting customers who are either unwilling or unable to buy from you is a rookie marketing error, but one that is often made.
 If someone doesn’t have the money to buy from you, then you can market to them as hard as you like but no purchases will be made.

 Before you roll out your marketing or advertising, ask yourself whether the people you are targeting have the cold hard cash to actually make a purchase.
 If they don’t, it’s time for a rethink before you spend all of your money reaching out to people who won’t be spending theirs.

-Targeting a market that is too small
+2. Targeting a customer base that is too small

 Having a specific market is very important, but if you get too specific you’ll be left with a very small population of leads and prospects.
 If you’re selling a niche product at a high price, this could make sense, but otherwise you’re just limiting potential.

 So how can you identify new opportunities to widen your target market?
-You need to think creatively about who your product could appeal to and how you can reach those people.
+You need to think creatively about who your product could appeal to and how you can reach your target customers.
 It’s easy to get stuck in some very narrow assumptions about who you think your audience is and then refuse to step outside the box and appeal to a new market.

-Targeting a market that is too vague
+3. Targeting a customer base that is too vague

-Of course, at the other end of the scale is a market that is so big and vague that it ends up not being a target at all.
+Of course, at the other end of the spectrum is a market that is so big and vague that it ends up not being a customer target at all.
 The pot of gold that lies at the end of every marketer’s rainbow is the ability to appeal to absolutely everyone, but, just like the pot of gold, it doesn’t exist.

-Say, for example, you decided that your target market down into further segments by thinking in terms of demographics, such as age, geographical location, occupation, marital status, education, industry and so on.
+Instead, break your target market down into further customer segments by thinking in terms of demographics, such as age, geographical location, occupation, marital status, education, industry and so on.
 Google Analytics is a great place to find details on your customer demographics.
 If you have built the website for your business using an online store builder, you will also have a wealth of further information available, such as behavior reports, marketing reports, and sales reports.
 Making use of this raft information will allow you to target a market that is precise, not vague.

-Neglecting psychographic profiles in favor of demographics
+4. Neglecting psychographic profiles in favor of demographics

 This is a very powerful way of marketing the same product or service to people from otherwise very different demographics.
 Understanding these different types of market segmentation can be understood by looking at a customer example:

 - Aged 28-34

-- Co-habiting, no children
+- Cohabiting, no children

-- Income $75k-$95k
+- Employed with income $75k-$95k